napisani/nvim-search-rules/README.md

 search_rules = require('nvim-search-rules')

--- returns a list of args that can be passed directly to `rg` iglob_args_for_rg = search_rules.get_ignore_globs_as_rg_args(config)
+-- returns a list of arguments that can be passed directly to `rg` iglob_args_for_rg = search_rules.get_ignore_globs_as_rg_args(config)

 ```